department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-plan.md

 This research is planned within the context of the Public Websites team and the larger Unauthenticated crew, but it may also provide insights for the Authenticated teams and overall website information architecture.

 ## Research questions
-- Why do Veterans come to VA.gov?
+- Why do Veterans come to the VA?
 With what goals/tasks in mind?
-- How do Veterans try to find what they’re looking for on VA.gov?
+- How do Veterans try to find what they’re looking for?
   - Where do they typically start?
-(Google/Facebook/MHV/eBenefits/VA.gov)
+(Google/Facebook/MHV/eBenefits/contact center call or email/VA.gov)
+  - If not using VA.gov, why? (e.g., don't know about it, too hard to use)
   - What do they typically do on VA.gov?
 What tools have they tried using?
     - Search (in header) and/or browse?
     - 4 white quadrants?
 Topics below the photos?
 Buttons below the topics?
 Footer links?
 Header links?
 Benefit Hubs (mega-menu dropdowns)?